As A Black Woman With IUD Trauma, I’m Making #FreeBritney My Business

 I grew up with Britney Spears.
 I wasn’t an avid listener of her music — respectfully, I was more into Destiny’s Child during those years — and I wasn’t a Mickey Mouse Club fan.
 I grew up watching the news consume Spears for entertainment.
 My primary knowledge of Spears came through the appalling way the media treated her and the obvious familial abuse that enabled those televised ambushes.
-According to Spear’s June 23 testimony to a judge about her conservatorship, her father Jamie so tightly manages her public and private life that she has been unable to reveal abuse within the conservatorship itself.
+According to Spears' June 23 testimony to a judge about her conservatorship, her father Jamie so tightly manages her public and private life that she has been unable to reveal abuse within the conservatorship itself.
 In a viral audio recording, Spears asked the judge to allow her to remove an IUD so that she could begin trying to grow her family.

 Advertisement